-The adequacy of the existing tile system has been analyzed and is shown in the tables below.
+The design of the existing tile system has been analyzed and is shown in the tables below.
 Note that the capacities shown assume the tile is in good working condition.
 The lands in the district are comprised of farmland, a golf course, an elevator, residential neighborhoods, streets, railroad, etc. All have different needs when it comes to drainage.

 The design parameter commonly used for drainage tile is known as the drainage coefficient (DC).
 According to the lowa Drainage Guide, the drainage coefficient is the rate at which water can be removed from the land and is expressed as the equivalent depth of water covering the surface of the drained area that can be removed in 24 hours.
-A design drainage coefficient of 1/2" - 1" per day is commonly used in lowa for agricultural lands.
+Today, a design drainage coefficient of 1/2" - 1" per day is commonly used in lowa for agricultural lands.
 In the early 1900's agricultural tile systems were commonly designed at a drainage coefficient of 1/4" to 1/8" or less.
-The impervious paved streets, sidewalks, driveways, roofs, etc. in the City of Rolfe generate more storm runoff than agricultural lands to protect buildings and homes from flood damages.
+The impervious paved streets, sidewalks, driveways, roofs, etc. in the City of Rolfe generate more storm runoff than agricultural lands, necessitating larger tile to carry the extra water away during and following rainfall events and to protect buildings and homes from flood damages.
 This is reflected in the design drainage coefficient of the existing tile system.
-In the engineer's report for the original district establishment, it was noted that Main No. 1 was designed to be about three (3) times as large as would have been needed for farmland.
+In the engineer's report for the original district establishment, it was noted that Main 1 was designed to be about three (3) times as large as would have been needed for farmland.
 However, in the over 100 years since the tile system was installed, land use within the district has changed.
-In comparing a 1939 aerial photo with a 2021 aerial photo of the area we observe more homes have been built, an elevator was built on farmland, etc. all leading to additional demands on the constructed tile system.
+In comparing a 1939 aerial photo with a 2021 aerial photo of the area, we observe more homes have been built, an elevator was built on farmland, etc. This all has led to additional demand on the tile system.